cloud-ark/kubeplus/README.rst

 .. _repository of Operator helm charts: https://github.com/cloud-ark/operatorcharts/

-*3. Application/Microservices Developer*
+*3. Applications/Microservices Developers*

-Application/Microservices Developers use KubePlus API Add-on discovery endpoints, runtime binding functions, and PlatformStack Operator to create their platform workflows as-code.
+Application/Microservices Developers use KubePlus API Add-on discovery endpoints, runtime binding functions, and PlatformStack Operator to create their platform workflows as code with Kubernetes Custom and built-in resources.

 KubePlus in Action